Facebook Instagram Pinterest Snapchat TikTok Tumblr Vimeo X YouTube

 • Poor posture at the start of the run

-Hence the importance of a specific triathlon transition training.
+Hence the importance of triathlon-specific transition training.

 2. Specific exercises to strengthen the bike-run transition

 a.
-“Brick” sessions (bike-run chaining)
+“Brick” sessions (bike-run sequence)

 Brick sessions are essential to improve the bike-run transition.